Effective LLM Code Refinement via Property-Oriented and Structurally Minimal Feedback: Property-Generated Solver

-\textbf{Problem Definition.} The primary objective in the code generation task is to employ LLMs to generate a program $C$ based on a given natural language specification $Q$ and a set of public (visible) test cases $\bm{T}_v$, where each test case $t_i = (I_i, O_i)$ consists of an input $I_i$ and an expected output $O_i$.
-The generated program $C$ is then evaluated against a set of private (hidden) test cases $\bm{T}_h$, and is judged correct if it passes all $t_j \in \bm{T}_{h}$ (\ie{}, satisfying $\forall t_j = (I_j, O_j) \in \bm{T}_{h}, C(I_j) = O_j$).
-Beyond initial generation, LLMs can perform ranking, filtering, or refining program $C$.
-These actions can be based on execution feedback from $\bm{T}_{v}$ or on test cases the LLM itself generates.
+The primary objective in the code generation task is to employ an LLM to generate a program $C$ based on a given natural language specification $Q$ and a set of public (visible) test cases $\bm{T}_v$.
+Each test case $t_i = (I_i, O_i) \in \bm{T}_v$ consists of an input $I_i$ and its corresponding expected output $O_i$.
+The quality of the generated program $C$ is ultimately evaluated against a set of private (hidden) test cases $\bm{T}_h$.
+The program is considered correct if it passes all tests in $\bm{T}_h$, \emph{i.e.}, satisfying $\forall (I_j, O_j) \in \bm{T}_{h}, C(I_j) = O_j$.

-\textbf{LLM Agents.} LLM-based agents are autonomous systems that integrate the reasoning capabilities of LLMs with specialized external tools~\cite{xi2025agentsurvey}.
-These agents typically utilize predefined prompts to enable interaction with users or other systems.
-In the \METHOD{} framework, agents leverage available context, such as the problem specification and execution feedback, to guide the LLMs through iterative cycles of property-driven validation, feedback formulation and code refinement.
+\textls[-14]{The core challenge is the generalization gap between public tests $\bm{T}_v$ and private tests $\bm{T}_h$.
+Since $\bm{T}_v$ is often sparse, a generated program can easily overfit to the visible examples while still containing bugs that cause it to fail on $\bm{T}_h$.
+While augmenting $\bm{T}_v$ with auto-generated tests is a common remedy, it often compounds the issue by introducing significant feedback noise.
+Such auto-generated tests can inherit the model's own logical biases and struggle with the difficult test oracle problem, making them unreliable signals for correctness.
+Consequently, refinement relying on such limited, noisy feedback is inherently capped in effectiveness.
+The central task is thus to generate feedback that transcends these limitations, guiding LLMs toward generalizable and robust solutions. }